 When a series of numbers are arranged by size, the lower quartile (or 25th percentile) is the value that splits the lowest 25% of the data from the highest 75%.
 The upper quartile (or 75th percentile) is the value that splits the highest 25% of the data from the lowest 75%.

-A region is a geographical unit formerly referred to as Government Office Region (GOR).
+A region is a geographic unit formerly referred to as Government Office Region (GOR).
 From 1 April 2011, the term GOR was dropped in favour of region.Nôl i'r tabl cynnwys

-The data were broken down by administrative area and by bedroom or room category, and statistics were calculated on the total monthly rents (which may include some service charges such as fuel and water).
+The data were broken down by administrative area and by bedroom or room category.
+Statistics were calculated on the total monthly rents, which may include some service charges such as fuel and water.
 For Local Housing Allowance purposes, service charges were not included as they were ineligible for the calculation of Housing Benefit.